Version 3.0: October 20, 2019

 *Crome Yellow by Aldous Huxley

-*About the novel, published in 1921.
-The following articles are about the novel, published in 1921, and explain the connections between the setting and characters in the novel and real-life individuals in Huxley’s circle.
+*The following articles are about the novel, published in 1921, and explain the connections between the setting and characters in the novel and real-life individuals in Huxley’s circle.

 *Post where I referred to Huxley’s relationship with the Bloomsbury Group, Garsington Manor and Lady Ottoline Morrell: http://canadianliberty.com/commentary-on-brave-new-world-by-aldous-huxley-part-1/.